 if your site loads in 0.8 seconds, it is faster than approximately 94% of the web

 Pingdom has also shared their findings from 2015 (using their own clients as the data source), where the average load time for web pages 3Mb was 5 seconds.
 While Google from 2010 would contend to say that is not nearly fast enough.

 In a Google Webmaster video, Maile Ohye, states that “2 seconds is the threshold for e-commerce website acceptability.
-At Google, we aim for under a half second.”
-Half a second is fast, to put it in layman terms it’s close to a blink, while two seconds is shorter than one breath--and that pagespeed time is what they thought websites 6 years ago should be aiming for.
+At Google, we aim for under a half-second.”
+Half a second is fast, to put it in layman terms it’s close to blinking, while two seconds is shorter than one breath--and that PageSpeed time is what they thought websites 6 years ago should be aiming for.

 The first-second delay resulted in a 4.9% drop in the number of articles a visitor read

 The three-second delay resulted in a 7.9% drop